Your visions will become clear only when you can look into your own heart. Who looks outside, dreams; who looks inside, awakes. ~ C.G. Jung

 The Extrospective person directs their mental focus outwards, understanding the processes of the external world.
 This is the opposite function of the Introspective person, who directs their mental focus inwards, making sense of the inner world and all its workings in relation to the external world, focusing on thoughts and feelings.
 Now ask yourself, which one are you?
 It may be hard for you to answer definitely at first, so here’s a question: do you prefer to see yourself as a Scientist or a Lawyer?
 The answer you give to this question says a lot about how you perceive yourself and the world.

 Introspective people can be seen as the Scientists.
 A Scientist begins with an observation, then moves on to research, and finally experimentation.
 The Scientist begins with the inner, and moves to the outer.
-If you chose a Lawyer on the other hand, you are most likely an Extrospective person, beginning with an external conclusion, then working backwards developing all kinds of theories and explanation to validate that pre-decided conclusion.
+If you chose a Lawyer on the other hand, you are most likely an Extrospective person, beginning with an external conclusion, then working backward developing all kinds of theories and explanation to validate that pre-decided conclusion.
 The Lawyer begins with the outer, and moves towards the surface of the inner.

 Many of us don’t like dealing with our inner worlds.
 We don’t like being introspective and questioning of ourselves, our motives, our decisions and our actions.
-Unfortunately, this creates a false, illusory sense of self worth, as we’re unable to truly understand ourselves, warts and all.
+Unfortunately, this creates a false, illusory sense of self-worth, as we’re unable to truly understand ourselves, warts and all.
 In order to develop introspection, we must first be aware of ourselves and the world around us (yet this too is rarely the case).

 Introspection, a powerful virtue of Solitude, awakens our minds, heart and spirits.